SampleEnvironment/SECoP/rfcs/RFC-006-acquisition.rst

 ---------------

-Combines both AcquisitionController and AcquisitionChannel accessibles into one interface, for example for simple devices where only one channel is needed.
+Combines both AcquisitionController and AcquisitionChannel accessibles into one interface, for simple devices where only one channel is needed.

 "Matrix" type channels